-6.22.
-Blakeney Neighbourhood Housing Society (the Society) was created in 1946 to provide homes for local people - with a local birth tie - at affordable rents.
+- 6.12.
+Average cost to rent homes in Blakeney is £849 pcm.
+This ranges from an average of £650pcm for a one-bedroom property through to an average of £1,100pcm for a four-bedroom property.
+A one-bedroom flat is the lowest entry point at an average of £594pcm. - 6.13.
+Blakeney Neighbourhood Housing Society the Society) was created in 1946 to provide homes for local people - with a local birth tie- at affordable rents.
 It was the view of the founder, Norah Clogstoun, that Blakeney would become a destination for holiday homes and the poor condition of many of the houses in the High Street and beyond would become ideal targets for the second homebuyer.

-- 6.23.
+- 6.14.
 Within a very short time the Society had acquired 15 houses at an average cost of £112.
 There was no mains water in the village or main drainage.
 With properties with holes in the roof large enough to see the stars, windows that wouldn't open and doors that wouldn't shut, the Society had a heavy workload to put things right.
 Many locals believed the answer was to pull down the old cottages and build new houses.
-However, the Society also had the stated aim of preserving the characteristic appearance of the village had that not been the case what would the village be like now? - 6.24.
+However, the Society also had the stated aim of preserving the characteristic appearance of the village had that not been the case what would the village be like now? - 6.15.
 By 1951 the Society had acquired 36 cottages.
 The flood of 1953 contaminated some of the wells leading to a piped water supply being fully available in the village.
 From 1962 mains drainage was available and flush toilets were installed in all the houses, no mean feat given the size of many of them.